Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Conclusion

-At larger doping, we change from commensurate to incommensurate antiferromagnetic spin fluctuations with e.g. ${\mathbf q}=(\pi,2\pi/3)$, and from singlet $d$-wave to triplet $s$-wave superconductivity.
-Both eigenvalues, incommensurate antiferromagnetic and $s$-wave superconducting, show a very similar doping dependence [Fig.~\ref{Fig_lambda_of_n}], including a small dome, and appear to be intimately connected.
+At larger doping, we change from commensurate to {highly} incommensurate antiferromagnetic spin fluctuations with e.g. ${\mathbf q}=(\pi,2\pi/3)$, and from singlet $d$-wave to triplet $s$-wave {fluctuations in the pairing channel}.
+Both eigenvalues, incommensurate antiferromagnetic and $s$-wave {pairing}, show a similar doping dependence [Fig.~\ref{Fig_lambda_of_n}].

 If we connect points of the Fermi surface by the commensurate antiferromagnetic wave vector ${\mathbf q}=(\pi,\pi)$, it becomes clear that commensurate antiferromagnetic and $d$-wave fluctuations match perfectly.
 The latter has a sign change for those points of the Fermi surface connected by ${\mathbf q}=(\pi,\pi)$, see Fig.~\ref{Fig_susc_n085}.
 For incommensurate antiferromagnetism, there are now however four equivalent incommensurate wave vectors within the Brillouin zone [${\mathbf q}=(\pi,2\pi/3)$, ${\mathbf q}=(2\pi/3,\pi)$, ${\mathbf q}=(\pi,-2\pi/3)$, ${\mathbf q}=(-2\pi/3,\pi)$, see Fig.~\ref{Fig_susc_n072}].
 A similar line of reasoning as for the commensurate wave vector would hence require many changes of sign on the Fermi surface.
 Such a complicated superconducting order parameter is conceivable, and a possible solution in our PA or parquet D$\Gamma$A calculation.
-Indeed we find it to be the second largest superconducting eigenvalue at large doping; the largest one is however a triplet $s$-wave eigenvalue [shown in Fig.~\ref{Fig_susc_n072}].
-Obviously many sign changes of the superconducting order parameter are disfavorable.
+Indeed we find it to be the second largest pairing eigenvalue at large doping; the largest one is however a triplet $s$-wave eigenvalue [shown in Fig.~\ref{Fig_susc_n072}]. {In the case of triplet odd-frequency $s$-wave pairing, the order parameter does not specificaly profit from a pronounced peak at incommensurate ${\mathbf q}$, but rather from a ${\mathbf q}$-averaged value.
+Another factor which makes} the odd-frequency $s$-wave pairing fluctuations dominate {over even in frequency $d$-wave} is the strong frequency structure of the vertex $\Gamma_{pp}$ which is suppressed at small fermionic frequencies and away from the line with fermionic frequencies $\nu'=-\nu$.